-It's is time to support a profession that is eager and able to treat individuals who struggle with mental health issues by offering a non-stigmatizing mental health approach which has been shown to work effectively for the past 60 years!
-Please help us secure a wider reach to provide Floridians with the art therapy they need in community centers, homes and schools across the state.
+Art therapy is a profession that is eager and able to treat individuals who struggle with mental health issues by offering a non-stigmatizing mental health approach which has been shown to work effectively for the past 60 years.
+We aim to secure a wider reach to provide Floridians with the art therapy they need in community centers, homes, and schools across the state.

-Below are some Key points we would like you to consider about our profession.
+Below are some key points we would the community to consider about our profession.

-Art Therapists need to be recognized as mental health professionals whom have attained Masters and/or Doctorate degrees, and whom have mental health training equivalent to mental health counselors.
+Art Therapists are mental health professionals whom have attained Masters and/or Doctorate degrees, and whom have mental health training equivalent to mental health counselors.

 Many ATRs go on to sit for a comprehensive exam to gain their Board Certification (ATR-BC), as approved by the ATCB.
 Like licensed mental health counselors, ATRs must maintain their credentials by completing continuing education courses (CECs) and submitting this documentation regularly to the ATCB.

 Art therapy processes can be used to assess, diagnose, and treat mental illness, as well as to identify, develop, and make progress toward clinical goals.

 Art therapists know how to engage with the client through specific art interventions that are catered to meet the needs of the client and address their presenting problems.